WinzarH/LikertMakeR/articles/lfast_validation.md

 ## Validation against real data

-One objective of the ***LikertMakeR*** package ([Winzar 2022](#ref-winzar2022)) is to “reproduce” or “reverse engineer” rating-scale data for further analysis and visualization when only summary statistics are available.
+One objective of the ***LikertMakeR*** package ([**winzar2022?**](#ref-winzar2022)) is to “reproduce” or “reverse engineer” rating-scale data for further analysis and visualization when only summary statistics are available.
 In such a role, the synthetic data should accurately represent the original data, meaning both should plausibly originate from the same population.

 To validate synthetic data, we choose a data set that is readily